process-project/iee/README.md

 ### Manual activation of the citext extention

 1. Create the databases (at least for the development and test environments).
-You may run `bin/setup` (and allow it to fail due to insufficient privileges, but after DBs were created) or create the them manually with an unprivileged user as the owner.
+You may run `bin/setup` (and allow it to fail due to insufficient privileges, but only after the DBs are created) or create them manually with an unprivileged user as the owner.
-2. As the PostgreSQL superuser run the `CREATE EXTENSION IF NOT EXISTS citext WITH SCHEMA public;` query on all databases (dev, test, ...) to activate the extension.
+2. As the PostgreSQL superuser, run the `CREATE EXTENSION IF NOT EXISTS citext WITH SCHEMA public;` on all databases (dev, test, ...) to activate the extension.

 ## Installation